 Mission Co-worker Visits

 Each Global Ministries mission co-worker serves with an international partner and then returns to serve in the US and Canada at the end of his/her term of service.
-During home assignment mission co-workers are scheduled for four months of interpretation in specific UCC Conferences and Disciples Regions.
+During home assignment, mission co-workers are scheduled for four months of interpretation in specific UCC Conferences and Disciples Regions.
 Usually, these visits are scheduled 3-6 months in advance.
-Please be in touch with your Region or Conference office about your congregation's interest in hosting a mission co-worker.
-Should a congregation plan a special mission event, The Mission Personnel Office will try to provide a current or former Global Ministries mission co-worker or volunteer as a mission speaker.
+Please be in touch about your congregation’s interest in hosting a mission co-worker.
+Should a congregation plan a special mission event, the Mission Personnel Office will try to provide a current or former Global Ministries mission co-worker or volunteer as a mission speaker.

-If you are a member of a congregation interested in requesting or receiving a mission co-worker visit while a mission co-worker is in your UCC Conference/Disciples Region please contact Catherine Nichols
+If you are a member of a congregation interested in a mission co-worker visit while a mission co-worker is in your UCC Conference/Disciples Region please contact Catherine Nichols.

 - Find a Mission Co-Worker Visit

 - Planning a Mission Co-worker Visit in your Congregation

 - Planning a Mission Co-worker Visit in your UCC Conference or Disciples Region

 There are always new resources to read on the Mission Stories page.
 You’ll find worship resources, photos, faith journey statements, and mission moments.
 Select a mission co-worker letter the next time you prepare for worship, bible study, or a prayer group.